 Flood Zone Data CFRAM Historic Flooding Flooding was recorded in Swinford in December 1999, December 2015 during Storm Desmond, and August 2019.
 Comment Some existing property is at risk from fluvial flooding, this is predominantly residential, undeveloped community services land to the east of the settlement have some encroachment of Flood Zone B, however the land is subject to an extant planning permission that undertook a Flood Risk Assessment.
 The CFRAM was unable to deliver a cost beneficial structural flood relief scheme for Swinford at present.
 A cost beneficial non-structural flood warning system is proposed, but this is yet to be set up.
-Climate Change Moderate to high sensitivity to climate change.
-Conclusion It is essential that there is no new development permitted within Flood Zone A/B and that space is kept for the impacts of climate change and potential future structural flood relief works which would involve walls and embankments around the properties along Brookville and an interception chamber on Railway Terrace.
+An OPW Arterial Drainage channel C1/39 flows through a site zoned for New Residential placing a small strip of the zoning within Flood Zone A\B however risk here is limited to the banks of the channel.